Getting fatter? There are lots of factors that can affect your weight, even if you’re eating the same way you always have.

 Aging can also result in hormonal changes in both men and women: testosterone drops, as do other important hormones such as progesterone and estrogen.
 A drop in testosterone can contribute to a loss of energy and lean muscle mass, as well as increases and changes in fat storage on our bodies (especially fat in the abdominal area).
 The good news is that it’s possible to improve your hormones through nutrition and exercise, as well as bioidentical hormone replacement therapy, if desired.

-Pro Tip: Strength training with heavy weights, especially squats and deadlifts, is known to increase growth hormone and testosterone in both men and women, which can increase lean muscle and reduce body fat.
+Pro Tip: Strength training with heavy weights is known to increase testosterone in both men and women, which can increase lean muscle and reduce body fat.
 In fact, strength training and dieting are more effective at reducing visceral fat than diet alone.
 You are never too old to start lifting.

 Your thyroid is the master controller of your metabolism and can be a massive contributor to your weight gain.
 There are several things that can affect it and throw it off course.